 1. What brand of surfing wetsuit should I choose?

-Choosing a brand name surfing wetsuit such as Adrenalin can help you make sure you get a quality suit that is going to last for a long time.
+Choosing a top brand surfing wetsuit can help you make sure you get a quality suit that is going to last for a long time.
 Even if you surf a lot your wetsuit should last a few seasons if looked after properly.
 Cheap neoprene wetsuit are not very durable and can rip and tear easily.
 This means you could end up buying a new wetsuit every year.
 It makes much more sense to get one good quality wetsuit that fits you well and has a long working life then to keep on buying new wetsuits all the time.

 Buying a good quality brand name wetsuit does not have to be expensive, you can get some great deals especially if you buy online and off season.